 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not a lack of intelligence or a cultural aversion to finance.
-The diagnosis is a system of institutionalized financial silence — schools, nonprofits, and community institutions that claim to champion Black advancement while systematically avoiding the single subject that determines wealth or poverty: the mechanics of money.
+The diagnosis is a system of institutionalized financial silence — schools, nonprofits, and community institutions that claim to champion Black advancement while avoiding the single subject that determines wealth or poverty.

 The Bottom Line